Investing

 Returns

-VAP has performed the best across the three time periods, this further confirms that 90% of active fund managers fail to outperform the market index.
-RINC has performed the worst over the last five years, returning 3.4% per year.
+VAP has performed the best across the three time periods, which further confirms that 90% of active fund managers fail to outperform the market index

 ASX CODE1 YEAR TOTAL RETURN3 YEAR TOTAL RETURN (P.A.)5 YEAR TOTAL RETURN (P.A.)